 Along with oral fluids, ingesting fruits and vegetables provide valuable sources of fluids with vitamins and minerals (Campbell & Spano, 2011).

 Fluid regulation pre and during exercise

-At least 4-hours prior to exercise the athlete should consume approximately 5-7 ml of fluid per kilogram of body weight (Campbell & Spano, 2011).
-If the person’s urine is not light 2 hours prior to another fluid ingestion of 3-5 ml/kg of body weight is warranted (Campbell & Spano, 2011).
-At this time, consuming sodium-rich foods can stimulate thirst and help retain fluids (Campbell & Spano, 2011).
+At least 4-hours before exercise, the athlete should consume approximately 5-7 ml of fluid per kilogram of body weight (Campbell & Spano, 2011).
+If the person’s urine is not light 2 hours before another fluid ingestion of 3-5 ml/kg of body weight is warranted (Campbell & Spano, 2011).
+Simultaneously, consuming sodium-rich foods can stimulate thirst and help retain fluids (Campbell & Spano, 2011).

-During activities lasting 60 minutes or longer with a goal of preventing significant dehydration, one recommendation is the athlete ingest 3-8 oz of a 6-8% carbohydrate-electrolyte beverage every 10 to 20 minutes (Campbell & Spano, 2011).
+During activities lasting 60 minutes or longer to prevent significant dehydration, one recommendation is the athlete ingest 3-8 oz of a 6-8% carbohydrate-electrolyte beverage every 10 to 20 minutes (Campbell & Spano, 2011).
 Consuming a beverage (or snacks) with adequate sodium (460-1,150 mg/l) and possibly some protein will help retain fluids (Campbell & Spano, 2011).

 Campbell, B. I., & Spano, M. A. (2011).
 NSCA’s guide to sport and exercise nutrition (Science of Strength and Conditioning).
 Champaign, IL: Human Kinetics.